This post covers the best things to do in Los Angeles in October.

 This event can be frightful and is not recommended for children under the age of 12.

-Fright Fest at Six Flags Magic Mountain
+Join the Fright Fest at Six Flags Magic Mountain

-Head up north to Santa Clarita to Magic Mountain theme park if you are a thrill-seeking rollercoaster lover.
+Head up north to Santa Clarita to Magic Mountain Theme Park if you are a thrill-seeking rollercoaster lover.

-You can expect creepy characters and haunted mazes throughout the park.
-The evening activities might be too spooky for kids.
+Note that these evening activities might be too spooky for kids.

 Attend a Movie Screening